LONDON MARKETS: FTSE 100 Powers To Fresh Record As Dow 25,000 Inspires European Stock Rally

 Continue Reading Below

 U.K. stocks headed for fresh records on Friday, driving higher after another round of all-time highs in the U.S. in the previous session.
-Traders were focused on the closely watched U.S. nonfarm-payrolls report due later, which could influence the Federal Reserve's path for interest rates.
+Stocks stayed higher after the closely watched U.S. jobs report missed expectations.

-On the downside, retail stocks were coming under pressure Friday morning, after an industry body's report showed store prices fell during the key Christmas shopping season.
+Retail stocks traded mixed, after an industry body's report showed store prices fell during the key Christmas shopping season.

 What is the market doing: The FTSE 100 index added 0.1% to 7,706.03, on track for a 0.3% weekly gain.